sparkflows/sparkflows-docs/docs/user-guide/time-series/index.rst

 Time Series Analysis
 =====================

-Time series analysis is a statistical technique that deals with time series data, or trend analysis.
+Time series forecasting is one of the most important use case in real world.
 Time series data means that data is in a series of particular time periods or intervals.
+There are many datasets which have a sequential time feature in it.
+Most of these can benefit from learning from the time component and hence build better models.

 https://www.statisticssolutions.com/time-series-analysis/